PROTOLABS ANNOUNCES €4 MILLION INVESTMENT TO SERVICE EUROPEAN GROWTH

-For certain parts, the only possible option is to manufacture using this technology.” said Daniel Cohn, Managing Director of the 3D printing business Proto Labs GmbH in Feldkirchen, Germany.
+For certain parts, the only possible option is to manufacture using this technology.” said Daniel Cohn, Managing Director of the 3D printing business Protolabs in Feldkirchen, Germany.

 “For example, our Eschenlohe facility is certified with EN ISO 13485:2012 quality management standards.
 For customers, they benefit from our technical capabilities to manufacture specific medical devices using 3D printing DMLS technology, including parts approved for human implantation,” continued Daniel Cohn.

 This recent capacity growth is reinforced by business expansion across Protolabs’ European locations.
 Since 2015, the business has supported annual growth in excess of 20 percent in manufacturing and engineering, sales and administrative functions.

 “Additional space will be required within the next 18 to 24 months to accommodate our projected level of growth, both to our office space and manufacturing capacity,” said Lee Ball.
 A similar expansion plan is also in development to support expected growth in the company’s German facilities at Eschenlohe and Feldkirchen.